 Non-Newtonian fluid mechanics is often distinguished from its Newtonian counterpart by the additional requirement that first a constitutive equation be specified as part of the problem statement and secondly a suitable wall boundary condition other than the no-slip be imposed as a necessary ingredient.
-It is also accepted that diverse fluids and diverse wall materials lead to diverse interfacial behaviors.
-Therefore, the main thrust of this part of the research program is both a theoretical and an experimental study of diverse polymer-wall interfaces.
-The development of relationships that describe the behavior of such interfaces under flow conditions are necessary in order to gain a better understanding of phenomena such as sharkskin, gross melt fracture and stick-slip.
-The identification of processing aids that can eliminate such phenomena is a key element in these studies.
+The main thrust of this part of the research program is both a theoretical and an experimental study of diverse polymer-wall interfaces under flow.

-The rheology and processing of polymer blends are also of particular interest to the research program of Professor Hatzikiriakos.
-During the processing of polymer blends, there is a variety of phenomena that may take place.
-At increasing shear/extensional rates, the polymer blends may phase-separate (shear induced de-mixing) and then at higher rates may mix again (shear induced mixing) or vice versa.
-These effects are dramatic as the homogeneous region in their (polymer blends) phase diagram may be shifted or enlarged by several degrees under flow conditions.
-This part of the research program focuses on the rheological and thermodynamic behavior of polymer blends under flow (shear/extensional) conditions.
-The phase behavior of model as well of industrial importance polymer blends is studied both experimentally and theoretically.
-The results from these fundamental studies are used in order to gain a better understanding on the resulting morphology during processing and its effects on the mechanical properties of final products.
+The interplay between thermodynamics and rheology of polymer blends is of particular interest.
+During flow of polymer blends, there is a variety of phenomena that may take place such as shear induced mixing and de-mixing.
+These effects are dramatic as the homogeneous region in their (polymer blends) phase diagram may be shifted or enlarged by several degrees under flow.
+This part of the research program focuses on the rheological and thermodynamic behavior of polymer blends under flow (shear/extensional), the resulting morphology and its effects on the mechanical properties of final products.

-Professor Hatzikiriakos and his students have published over 240 papers.
+Professor Hatzikiriakos and his students have published over 250 papers.
 He has edited a book entitled Polymer Processing Instabilities: Understanding and Control.
 His group is actively collaborating with the University of Crete and the National Technical University of Athens.
-Professor Hatzikiriakos also serves as an expert witness in polymer patent litigation and dispute and as a consulting engineer to the polymer industry.
+Professor Hatzikiriakos also serves as an expert witness in polymer patent litigation and dispute and as a consultant to polymer industry.

 Selected publications + presentations